-"When they had rowed about three or four miles, they saw Jesus walking on the sea and coming near the boat, and they were frightened.
-But he said to them, 'It is I; do not be afraid.'
-Then they were glad to take him into the boat, and immediately the boat was at the land to which they were going."
-(John 6:19-21)

-This account in the Gospel of John is the third time this story gets told in the Bible.
+"So when they had rowed about five and twenty or thirty furlongs, they see Jesus walking on the sea, and drawing nigh unto the ship: and they were afraid.
+But he saith unto them, It is I; be not afraid.
+Then they willingly received him into the ship: and immediately the ship was at the land whither they went."
+(John 6:19-21) This account in the Gospel of John is the third time this story gets told in the Bible.
 Here, another new fact is introduced that wasn't mentioned in the other versions.

 John records that after Jesus had walked across the water and had come into the boat with the disciples, "immediately the boat was at the land to which they were going."
 The boat was far out at sea during the storm, and the disciples were struggling in vain against the wind and waves.
 They couldn't make any headway in trying to get across the water because the wind was against them.
 That is where Jesus found them as He was walking on the water, in the midst of the sea.